-Alan Levine, Director (Age 53)
+Alan Levine, Director (Age 54)

 Mr. Levine has served as a member of our Board of Directors since May 2019.
-Since February 2018, Mr. Levine has been the chairman, president, and chief executive officer of Ballad Health, an integrated health care delivery system.
-From January 2014 until January 2018, he served as the president and chief executive officer of Mountain States Health Alliance, the largest health system in upper east Tennessee and southwest Virginia.
-He served as a senior advisor to the Board of Directors, president of the Florida Group and corporate senior vice president during his July 2010 to January 2014 tenure at Health Management Associates, a hospital and health care facilities operator.
-From January 2008 until July 2010, Mr. Levine served as senior health policy advisor to Louisiana Governor Bobby Jindal, and as the Secretary of the Louisiana Department of Health and Hospitals on the Governor's cabinet.
-He was the president and chief executive officer of the North Broward Hospital District, one of the largest public health and hospital systems in the nation, from July 2006 until January 2008.
-He also served as the secretary of the Florida Agency for Health Care Administration, the health planning and regulatory agency for the State of Florida with responsibility for the oversight of more than 30,000 health care facilities, and the \$17 billion state Medicaid program, from June 2004 until July 2006.
-Mr. Levine served as the deputy chief of staff and senior health policy advisor to Governor Jeb Bush from January 2003 until June 2004.
+Since February 2018, Mr. Levine has been the Chairman, President, and Chief Executive Officer of Ballad Health, an integrated healthcare delivery system.
+From January 2014 until January 2018, he served as the President and Chief Executive Officer of Mountain States Health Alliance, the largest health system in upper east Tennessee and southwest Virginia.
+He served as a Senior Advisor to the Board of Directors, President of the Florida Group and Corporate Senior Vice President during his July 2010 to January 2014 tenure at Health Management Associates, a hospital and healthcare facilities operator.
+From January 2008 until July 2010, Mr. Levine served as Senior Health Policy Advisor to Louisiana Governor Bobby Jindal, and as the Secretary of the Louisiana Department of Health and Hospital systems in the nation, from July 2006 until January 2008.
+He also served as the Secretary of the Florida Agency for Health Care Administration, the health planning and regulatory agency for the State of Florida with responsibility for the oversight of more than 30,000 healthcare facilities, and the \$17 billion state Medicaid program, from June 2004 until July 2006.
+Mr. Levine served as the Deputy Chief of Staff and Senior Health Policy Advisor to Governor Jeb Bush from January 2003 until June 2004.
 Alan holds an M.B.A., M.S. in Health Science, and B.S. in Health Education/Community Health from the University of Florida.
-He currently serves on the Board of Governors of the State University System of Florida, where he has served as chair of the Audit and Compliance Committee, chair of the Research and Academic Excellence, Committee and chair of the Select Committee on 2+2 Education Attainment.
-He also served as chair of the State of Florida Higher Education Coordinating Council, a policy-setting body composed of all education entities from K-Post Secondary.
-Mr. Levine's qualifications to serve on our Board of Directors include his broad healthcare management, policy and regulation and patient care delivery knowledge, executive level experience with integrated health care delivery systems and his knowledge as to budgeting and financial reporting.
+He currently serves on the Board of Governors of the State University System of Florida, where he has served as Chair of the Audit and Compliance Committee, Chair of the Research and Academic Excellence, Committee and Chair of the Select Committee on 2+2 Education Attainment.
+He also served as Chair of the State of Florida Higher Education Coordinating Council, a policy-setting body composed of all education entities from K-Post Secondary.
+Mr. Levine's qualifications to serve on our Board of Directors include his broad healthcare management, policy and regulation and patient care delivery knowledge, executive level experience with integrated healthcare delivery systems and his knowledge as to budgeting and financial reporting.

-Guido Neels, Director (Age 72)
+Guido Neels, Director (Age 73)